vyoussofzadeh/ECP-MEG-to-BIDS/README.md

 ## Project Description

 The Epilepsy Connectome Project aims to advance our understanding of epilepsy through detailed imaging studies.
-The Magnetic Encephalography (MEG) data collected offers rich, dynamic insights into brain activity.
+The magnetoencephalography (MEG) data offers rich, dynamic insights into brain activity.
 Converting this data into BIDS format standardizes the data structure, making it more accessible and interoperable for researchers across various disciplines.

 ## Features